Abdullah-Mian/FaceSync/project_documentation.md

 7. Enhance the system with advanced anti-spoofing as processing allows

 This strategic approach balances security needs, performance requirements, and hardware constraints while providing a scalable architecture for future enhancements.

+# Activation functions is accurate for the InceptionResnetV1 architecture used in FaceSync:
+## ReLU (Rectified Linear Unit)
+ is used as the activation function throughout most of the network's convolutional layers and residual blocks.
+ReLU is defined as f(x) = max(0, x), which means it outputs 0 for negative inputs and passes positive values unchanged.
+This helps with faster training and addresses the vanishing gradient problem.
+## Softmax
+ is used in the final classification layer during training.
+The softmax function converts the raw output logits into probability distributions across all identity classes.
+It's mathematically defined as softmax(z)i = e^zi / Σ(e^zj) for all j in classes.

+## This combination is standard in many modern CNN architectures:
+ReLU provides non-linearity throughout the network while being computationally efficient Softmax in the classification stage ensures the output can be interpreted as probabilities across all possible identities During inference for face verification (after training), the classification layer with softmax is typically removed, and the network uses the 512-dimensional embedding vector directly for similarity comparisons using cosine similarity.